cbcrg/tcoffee/docs/tcoffee_tutorials.rst

 T-Coffee Tutorials
 *******************

-Using the T-Coffee Package to Build Multiple Sequence Alignments of Proteins, RNAs, DNA sequences and 3D-Structures.
+Using the T-Coffee package to build Multiple Sequence Alignments of proteins, RNAs, DNA sequences and 3D structures.

-This documentation is merely a cheat-sheet that recapitulates the material and the command-lines associated with the tutorial.
+This documentation is merely a cheat-sheet that recapitulates the material and the command lines associated with the tutorial.
 The tutorial itself is adpated from the `T-Coffee Nature Protocol Article <http://www.nature.com/nprot/journal/v6/n11/full/nprot.2011.393.html>`_ that can be followed step by step on the following site: `Online T-Coffee Tutorial <http://www.tcoffee.org/Projects/tcoffee/workshops/tcoffeetutorials/index.html>`_

 Introduction